symunona/obsidian-bulk-exporter/README.md

 ### Thanks

-Thanks to [jspaint.app](https://jspaint.app/) for this amazing service.

-And of course shout out for the Obsidian people for this amazing tool!
+[Obsidian people](https://obsidian.md/about) for this amazing tool!

+[Marcus Olson](https://marcus.se.net/) for the Dataview plugin and the [developer docs](https://marcus.se.net/obsidian-plugin-docs/)!

+[jspaint.app](https://jspaint.app/) - the software missing from my childhood.